Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 What are Incoterms and trade terms?

 What are the Trade Terms on Alibaba?
 Do you need clarification about what the three letters that came with your quote mean?
-Cosmo Defines the incoterms 2020 abbreviations, such as FOB, CFR, and DAP for international trade!
+Cosmo defines the Incoterms 2020 abbreviations, such as FOB, CFR, and DAP, for international trade!

-Incoterms are sometimes called Trade Terms and are international contracts of sale.
-EXW and FOB are far and away from the two most common incoterms.
+Incoterms are sometimes referred to as trade terms and are international contracts of sale.
+EXW and FOB are far and away from the two most common Incoterms.
 Incoterms have two parties, ‘the Seller,’ typically a factory, manufacturer, trading company, or wholesaler.
-‘The Buyer is the person who purchases the goods from overseas and imports them for final sale.
-If you run an FBA business, you will be classified as the buyer in these examples.
-This guide is for the most recent incoterms 2020, which was updated in 2020.
+The Buyer is the person who purchases the goods from overseas and imports them for final sale.
+If you run an FBA business, you will be classified as the Buyer in these examples.
+This guide is for the most recent Incoterms 2020, which was updated in 2020.
 There are now 11 recognized terms, the same as in 2010, and down from 13 in 2000.
-Incoterms are published by the International Chamber of Commerce, which holds the copyright.
+Incoterms are published by the International Chamber of Commerce, which holds the copyright to these terms.

 Transport to the Export Port

-Unloading the carriage in the export port
+Unloading the carriage at the export port

 Loading onto the vessel